-Numbers game – Just in case you were interested, here's a quick breakdown of the camp by numbers:
+Numbers game – Just in case you were interested, here's a quick breakdown of the Team Canada summer evaluation camp at the University of Ottawa by the numbers:

 When factoring in Zach Boychuk, Cody Goloubef and Thomas Hickey, the three players here but not skating, there are 47 players in camp.

-Going off the teams they played for in 2007-08, the WHL has the most players in camp with 18.
-It's followed by the OHL, which has 13.
-The QMJHL has 10.
-There are five players who play in the NCAA.
+Using the teams they played for in 2007-08, the Western Hockey League has the most players in camp with 18.
+It's followed by the Ontario Hockey League, which has 13.
+The Quebec Major Junior Hockey League has 10.
+There are five players who suit up for NCAA hockey.

 Corey Trivino is the only player in camp who did not play major junior hockey or NCAA hockey last year.
 He played for the Stouffville Spirit of the Ontario Provincial Junior A Hockey League, but he's headed to Boston University in the fall.